pnp/blog/content/post/Power_query_etl/index.md

 ## How to get started with Power Query

-As much as I would like to write about how to use it, I would like to show you instead.
+As much as I would love to write about how to use it, I would rather just show you instead.

 A few weeks ago, maybe a month ago, I presented at the [Microsoft Power BI UK](https://www.meetup.com/microsoft-power-bi-uk/events/286388659/) and [Power BI Learning Community, Lagos](https://www.meetup.com/Power-BI-Learning-Community/events/rgfmrsydchblb/) meetup, and showcased a few of Power Query's capabilities.
-You can watch this video [here](https://www.youtube.com/watch?v=gbvSqYLe5Hc) and [here](https://www.youtube.com/watch?v=H_poqUidbo0).
+You can watch these presentation video recording [here](https://www.youtube.com/watch?v=gbvSqYLe5Hc) and [here](https://www.youtube.com/watch?v=H_poqUidbo0).

 ## Conclusion